-A vertical integration is when a firm extends its operations within its supply chain.
+Vertical integration is when a firm extends its operations within its supply chain.
 It means that a vertically integrated company will bring in previously outsourced operations in-house.
 The direction of vertical integration can either be upstream (backward) or downstream (forward).
-This can be achieved either by internally developing an extended production line or by acquiring vertically.
+It can be achieved either by internally developing an extended production line or by acquiring vertically.

 The Four Degrees of Vertical Integration

 Obtaining all the assets, resources, and expertise needed to replicate the upstream or downstream member of the supply chain.

 2. Quasi Vertical Integration

 Obtaining some stake in a supplier in the form of specialized investments or an equity stake to obtain agency benefits by increasing the ownership interest in the outcome.

 A diluted form of vertical integration in which some elements of procurement are held constant to reduce inconsistencies in product delivery while holding costs constant to a certain extent.